MC1227623 - Change meeting organizer via PowerShell cmdlet in Exchange Online

 General Availability

-• Worldwide and GCC: We will begin rolling out in mid-May 2026 and expect to complete by late June 2026.
+• Worldwide and GCC: We will begin rolling out in late June 2026 (previously mid-May) and expect to complete in July 2026 (previously late June).

-• GCC High and DoD: We will begin rolling out in mid-May 2026 and expect to complete by late July 2026.
+• GCC High and DoD: We will begin rolling out in July 2026 (previously mid-May) and expect to complete in August 2026 (previously late July).

 How this affects your organization